Use Exchange Online and the Security & Compliance Center to comply with SEC Rule 17a-4

-In Exchange Online, when a retention policy is applied to a user's mailbox, all of the user's content will be retained based on the criteria of the policy.
+In Exchange Online, when a retention policy is applied to a user's mailbox, all the user's content will be retained based on the criteria of the policy.
 In fact, if a user attempts to delete or modify an email, a copy of the email before the change is made will be preserved in a secure, hidden location in the user's mailbox.
-Retention polices can ensure that an organization retains electronic communications, but those policies can be modified.
+Retention policies can help ensure that an organization retains electronic communications, but those policies can be modified.

 By placing a Preservation Lock on a retention policy, an organization ensures that the policy cannot be modified.
 In fact, after a Preservation Lock is applied to a retention policy, the following actions are restricted:

 - The retention period of the policy can only be increased, not shortened.